CanDan1991/CourseRegistrationBannerKU/README.md

 # CourseRegistrationBannerKU
-Course registration system made using java with OOP in mind and SQL for database Donwload the Course Registration Zip file for an executable java version
+Course registration system made using java with OOP in mind and SQL for database

+Donwload the CourseRegistrationEXE Zip file for an executable java version

 Sample login info